laderast/RBootcamp_old/chapter3.md

 Three things to note here:

-+ The first argument to filter is always the dataset.
-We'll see another variation in a second.
++ The first argument to `filter()` is the dataset.
+We'll see another variation of this in a second.
 + For those who are used to accessing `data.frame` variables by `$`, notice we don't have to use `biopics$country`.
 Instead, we can just use the variable name `country`.
 + Our filter statement uses `==`.
 Remember that `==` is an equality test, and `=` is to assign something. (confusing the two will happen to you from time to time.)